 - Will you be running Kubernetes on "bare metal" hardware or on virtual machines (VMs)?

 - Do you just want to run a cluster, or do you expect to do active development of Kubernetes project code?
 If the latter, choose an actively-developed distro.
 Some distros only use binary releases, but offer a greater variety of choices.

 - Familiarize yourself with the components needed to run a cluster.

 Certificates describes the steps to generate certificates using different tool chains.

 Kubernetes Container Environment describes the environment for Kubelet managed containers on a Kubernetes node.

-Controlling Access to the Kubernetes API describes how to set up permissions for users and service accounts.
+Controlling Access to the Kubernetes API describes how Kubernetes implements access control for its own API.

 Authenticating explains authentication in Kubernetes, including the various authentication options.